what is informal organization

 What is Informal Organisation: Definition, Features & Importance

-An informal organization is a network of personal and social relationships that spontaneously arises among employees working in an organization.
-This is unlike a formal organization, which is sanctioned with clear roles and responsibilities, and an officially sanctioned hierarchical reporting structure.
+An informal organization is a network of personal and social relationships that spontaneously arise among employees working in an organization.
+This is unlike a formal organization, which is sanctioned with clear roles and responsibilities and an officially sanctioned hierarchical reporting structure.
 Unlike the formal organization, these relationships have no sanction from the organization but are seen to influence considerable employee behavior, communication, and decision-making.
-Informal organizations exist within formal organizations that often support and influence work culture, collaboration, as well as information flow.
+Informal organizations exist within formal organizations that often support and influence work culture, collaboration, and information flow.

 What is an Informal Organization?

-An informal organization is those unwritten, unofficial relations which spontaneously arise among the workers within the set formal organizational structure.
-Their relations are based on personal likings or disliking, common hobbies or else social activities/interests rather than an official position and title.
-It will automatically arise and may therefore impact the manner in which work will be delivered in an otherwise formal workplace.
+An informal organization is one in which unwritten, unofficial relations spontaneously arise among the workers within the set formal organizational structure.
+Their relations are based on personal likings or dislikes, common hobbies or other social activities/interests rather than an official position and title.
+It will automatically arise and may, therefore, impact the manner in which work will be delivered in an otherwise formal workplace.

 An informal organization might not have the structural framework or regulation of a formal organization; however, it acts as an essential tool for creating communication, social networks, and collaboration.
 There is sharing of information, emotional support, and even decisions influenced within the framework by members of an informal organization.